ciarand/writing-testable-code/README.md

 * Workflows, including testing tools like PHPUnit and Behat / Mink

-* Writing quality tests and “gotchas” to avoid along the way
+* Writing quality tests and "gotchas" to avoid along the way

 * Writing verifiable code that can be easily tested